What’s Better: Kitchen Peninsulas or Kitchen Islands?

 Requirements of kitchen islands and peninsulas

-The industry group National Kitchen and Bath Association (NKBA) recommends that you should always keep 42 inches of space between the edge of an island or peninsula and any other counters, work centers, appliances, or walls.
+The industry group National Kitchen and Bath Association (NKBA) recommends that you keep 42 inches of space between the edge of an island or peninsula and any other counters, work centers, appliances, or walls.
 Increase that width to 48 inches if you expect to have more than one cook regularly working in the kitchen.

 Walkways that are not work aisles (pass-throughs behind an island, for instance) should be no less than 36 inches wide.